waddell/urban-analytics-and-planning/02-introduction.rst

 Models
 ------

-Urban models are quantitative (statistical or mathematical) tools to capture what we understand or theorize about cities in a systematic way.
+Urban models are quantitative (mathematical, statistical, and/or computational) tools to capture what we understand or theorize about cities in a systematic way.
 We will explore the evolution of urban models from highly abstract theoretical models used to describe traditional mono-centric cities of the 19th century, to more behaviorally explicit and detailed simulation models that are growing in capabilities and in use to support urban planning efforts.
 Our treatment will be at a modest technical level, intended to convey a general understanding of how the models are structured, and to focus mostly on using existing models to explore questions about urban areas and the alternative policy choices